🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 And I've been thinking about it, you know, pretty regularly for about three years.

-So for example, when I grew up, the word soul was a very weird word.
+So, for example, when I grew up, the word soul was a very weird word, like that's something that weird people said.

-So when people had to try and express their internal tumult, they would use words like I'm depressed or I'm anxious, or they would assign some sort of medical value to it.
+So when people had to try and express their internal tumult, they would use words like, I'm depressed or I'm anxious, or they would assign some sort of medical value to it.

-Another example is the way that people who grow up in liberal environments get a sense of purpose and meaning from being part of the Democratic Party or having, you know, being part of a rebellion, she said, or even as we see now, people celebrating their mental illness and saying, Oh, that's my my, you know, I'm a little autistic coming out.
+Another example is the way that people who grow up in liberal environments get a sense of purpose and meaning from being part of the Democratic Party or having, you know, being part of a rebellion, she said, or even as we see now, people celebrating their mental illness and saying, oh, that's my, my, you know, I'm a little autistic coming out.

-That's my I've PTSD from one time my teacher yelled at me coming out or whatever.
+That's my, I've PTSD from one time my teacher yelled at me coming out or whatever.

 And then this morning during the press conference with Governor Cox in Utah, one of the reporters said, is there any indication of mental illness?